cannatag/ldap3/README.md

     - Moved to Github
     - Moved to Travis-CI for continuous integration
     - Moved testing servers in the cloud, to allow testing from Travis-CI
-    - Project renamed from python3-ldap to pureLDAP to avoid name clashing with the existing python-ldap library
+    - Project renamed from python3-ldap to ldap3 to avoid name clashing with the existing python-ldap library

 Previous versions changelog is available at http://pythonhosted.org//python3-ldap/changelog.html